parmegv/leap_doc/docs/design/nicknym.md

 1. Using a commercial CA certificate distributed with the host operating system.
 2. Using a seeded CA certificate (see [Discovering nickservers](#Discoverying.nickservers)).
 3. Using a custom self-signed CA certificate discovered for the domain, so long as the CA certificate was discovered via #1 or #2.
-Custom CA certificates may be discovered for a domain by making a provider request of a nickserver (e.g. https://nicknym.known-domain.org/?address=new-domain.org).
+Custom CA certificates may be discovered for a domain by making a provider key request of a nickserver (e.g. https://nicknym.known-domain.org/?address=new-domain.org).

 Optionally, a nickagent may make an encrypted query like so: